Prime Central London Investment: Part 1

 Prior to this recession, the average PCL downturn lasted 24 months.
 However, the current PCL real estate recession has run for 75 months and counting – far outstripping the 1989-92 and 2008-2009 downturns.
 Clearly, recovery from these levels is long overdue.

 And prices are at a level where they have historically recovered

 Whilst the -30% real-term decline in this cycle has not been quite as severe as the 1989-92 recession (-34%), prices are broadly at the level where the market has historically troughed and then recovered.

 Separately, it is notable that the average 5 year forward capital growth of PCL coming out of recession is 75% (or 12% p/a over a 5-year period).

 Whilst quantitative easing has inflated other assets

 It is also important to look at PCL property values within the context of QE and the effect this has had on inflating assets more broadly.
 Taking Q2 2007 as our starting point, it is extraordinary that PCL has returned 0% in real terms whilst other asset classes have powered ahead.

 As you can see, prices in real terms are the lowest in 13 years and the decline from the 2014 peak is the longest and one of the deepest on record.
 The PCL recession looks anomalous in terms of its length and in the context of vast amounts of QE.
 We will expand on this in our next article.

 Stay tuned for the next part in this series in partnership with Ludgrove Property.
-Ludgrove is a research-driven Prime London property buying agency, sourcing properties for home-owners, investors, family offices and developers.
-Sign up to our newsletter at the bottom of our website to get alerts direct to your inbox.
+Ludgrove is a research-driven Prime London property buying agency, sourcing properties for homeowners, investors, family offices and developers.
+Sign up for our newsletter at the bottom of our website to get alerts directly to your inbox.